 There it became part of the Japanese tea ceremony, developed in the 16th century by Sen no Rikyu.
 Sen no Rikyu also documented the proper preparation and drinking of matcha tea.
 While matcha tea gradually became an integral part of Japanese culture, it was less and less known in China.

 In Buddhism, green and matcha tea are used to enhance the experience of meditation.
-Because green tea and especially matcha contain many activating substances, Buddhist monks can prolong and intensify their meditation practice.
+Because green tea and especially matcha contain many activating substances, Buddhist monks can prolong and intensify their meditation practice through its use.
 In this country, high quality tea is mainly known for its many health benefits and is considered a healthy alternative to coffee.

 How much Caffeine Matcha Tea Has